-This type of order can be requested if you have a specific family or household relationship.
-These relationships include husband or ex-husband, wife or ex-wife, a person who lives or lived with you as a spouse, a brother or sister, a parent or child, a family member related to you by blood or marriage, a current or former sexual intimate partner, or someone you have a child in common with.
+You can request this type of protection order if you have a specific family or household relationship with the person you’re seeking protection from.
+These relationships include: spouse or ex-spouse, parent or child, sibling, a family member related to you by blood or marriage, a person who lives or lived with you as a spouse, a current or former intimate partner, or someone you have a child with.

 After the judge hears from the parties, the judge will either grant a final PFA or deny it.
-If granted, a PFA can be valid for up to three years.
+If granted, a PFA can be in place for up to three years.

 Protection from Sexual Violence Order (SVPO)

-Similar to a PFA, you will fill out the forms for a SVPO, give them to the Prothonotary, and then see the judge.
-Just like a PFA, the judge will review the Petition and either grant a temporary SVPO or deny it.
+Similar to the process for a PFA, you will fill out the forms for an SVPO, give them to the Prothonotary, and then see the judge.
+The judge will review the petition and either grant a temporary SVPO or deny the request.

-Again, after you see the judge you will be given a date within ten days to return to the court for a final hearing and the defendant will be served with a copy of the SVPO.
-You must assert to the court that you are a victim of sexual violence committed by the defendant, who is not a family or household member.
-You don’t have to seek criminal charges or be successful with criminal prosecution of the defendant’s actions to receive a SVPO.
+Again, after you see the judge, you will be given a date within 10 days to return to the court for a final hearing and the defendant will be served with a copy of the temporary SVPO.
+After a final hearing, the judge can grant a final SVPO for up to three years.

 Protection from Intimidation (PFI) Order

-PFA, SVPO and PFI orders are the most immediate forms of relief for many victims of abuse.
 For more information and guidance, please contact one of our attorneys.
-If you are in immediate danger, please call 911.
+If you are in immediate danger, call 911.